Metaphly/A-copy-of-my-work/README.txt

 # to ensure google sign in work correctly in your machine
 # vnu test does not work correctly for vue.js

+# event.sql is used for shecma
+# backup.sql is backup, it is used at the start of vieo presentation